W4NT3D29/W4NT3D29/README.md

-- 👋 Hi, I’m @W4NT3D29, My real name is Omar and I'm from Mexico
+- 👋 Hi, I’m @W4NT3D29, My real name is Omar Figueroa and I'm from Guadalajara, México
-- 🌱 I’m currently working with ReactJs as a Frontend developer
+- 🌱 I’m currently working with React, Node and AWS as a Fullstack developer
 - I also have experience with php and as a UX/UI designer
 - 📫 How to reach me ... my email is omar97_1@hotmail.com